 print(bool(None)) # Output: False

-Booleans are essential in controlling the flow of a program using conditional statements like if
+Booleans are essential in controlling the flow of a program using conditional statements like if, elif, and else.

 temperature = 30